Costa Rica: Osa Peninsula Rainforest Discovery – Student Adventure!

 Morning / Afternoon:

 After breakfast, we will enjoy our final hours at La Leona with a hike or group meeting to work on projects.
-After lunch, we will hike back up the beach to meet our taxis and return to Puerto Jimenez.
-If time allows, we will do some shopping in town, and then catch our Nature Air flight back to San Jose.
-Taxis transfer the group back to Vida Tropical for 2 nights.
+After breakast, we will hike back up the beach to meet our taxis and return to Puerto Jimenez.
+There will be plenty of stops for wildlife watching along the way.
+If time allows, we will do some shopping in town, look for caimans in the nearby wetland and then catch our flight back to San Jose.
+Dinner and Overnight Hotel Brilla Sol.

-►Day 8: Flights from San Jose back to the U.S.A.
+►Day 8: Sarchi Visit & Flights from San Jose back to the U.S.A.